phlippieb/test-podbump-on-merge/README.md

 This repo will act as a playground to implement a representative solution.
 The steps are as follows:

-- [ ] Create a dummy file that can be changed to simulate PR changes
+- [x] Create a dummy file that can be changed to simulate PR changes (DONE: See file.swift)
 - [ ] Create labels for the types of version bumps
 - [ ] Implement the requirement that a type of version bump must be specified in order for a PR to be merged
 - [ ] Create the "on-merge" action